-Susan Francis makes objects, installations and films that respond to a lived experience in a culture of instability, fragmentation and change.
+I make objects, installations and films that respond to a lived experience in a culture of instability, fragmentation and change

-'My work displays a sympathy for our daily, imperfect, and fragile attempts to make sense of the human condition, ever hopeful that we will bring order to what persists as chaos'
+Despite these numinous notions, my work is playful, irreverent at times, displaying a sympathy for our daily, imperfect, and fragile attempts to make sense of the human condition, ever hopeful that we will bring order to what persists as chaos.